meklenbpo/xml-timesheet/README.md

 $ docker run -v /path/to/local/file/:/app/data meklenbpo/xml_timesheet data/timesheet.xml -s01-01-2000 --end 04-01-2000 --names
 ```

-Docker app can also be used to generate random sample data, like so
+Docker app can also be used to generate random sample data.
+Doing so will require to override the container ENTRYPOINT like so
 (*generating a random dataset of 50 records, stored as sample.xml*):

 ```